 Also, cyclists put their arms out and try to catch themselves before crashing to decrease the impact.
 Without gloves, the palms could get punctured or torn by gravel or dirt.

-Most long rides would always start at the break of dawn when it's quite cold, so a pair of gloves can keep your hands warmer and be comfortable.
+Most long rides would always start at the break of dawn when it's quite cold.
+During this time, a pair of gloves can keep your hands warmer to give you comfort.

 On night rides, a well-insulated hand allows you to grip the handlebars and work the gear shifters or brake levers normally.
 After all, bike gloves are still gloves, no matter what the material may be.